m15r/react-native-wiz/README.md

 Prop          | Description   |
 ------------- | ------------- |
-wiz           | The ID of the wizard this action belongs to (optional).
-Use this when you need multiple wizards id            | A unique ID, required for each action enabled       | Enable or disable the action.
+wiz           | ID of the wizard this action belongs to (optional).
+Use when you need multiple wizards id            | A unique ID, required for each action enabled       | Enable or disable the action.
 Defaults to `true` autoPlay      | Boolean determining whether or not the wizards should start by itself.
 Use with care and only on the first action in a wizard.
 Defaults to `false`